 How to make a unique DIY window planter box with a little bit of rust and a whole lot of vintage charm.

-I showed you my new, “old” window box that I found at the flea market way back in April, and I promised to share what it was and how it looked planted with pretty blooms.
-It’s been a while but the flowers have finally grown enough to show it.
+I showed off my DIY window planter box that I found at the flea market, and I promised to share what it was and how it looked planted with beautiful flowers.

-When I posted this in April, there were a lot of good guesses but one of you smarties knew exactly what it was.
-So, have you guessed what it is?
-It’s actually part of an old corn crib conveyor system that carried grain in the cups and was chain driven.
-I saw it at the flea market and knew it would be perfect for the garage window.
+This rusty piece turned flower box is part of an old corn crib conveyor system that carried grain in the cups.
+I found it at the flea market and knew it would be perfect for a window box for the garage window.

-Once it was up I put two small pieces of scrap wood behind it to keep it level.
-The front was hanging low and, when watering, the water would run out and onto the ground.
-The wood keeps the front up so the flowers could get a proper drink.
+I easily fixed it I put two small pieces of scrap wood behind it to keep it level.
+The wood keeps the front up so the flowers get a proper drink.